manuelvanrijn/manuelvanrijn.github.com/source/_posts/2012-11-13-scalable-heroku-worker-for-sidekiq.markdown

 title: "Scalable Heroku worker for Sidekiq"
 date: 2012-11-13 09:02
 comments: true
-categories: []
+categories: [scale, heroku, redis, sidekiq, automating, threading, rails, ruby]
 published: true
 ---

-[{% img right /images/posts/yeoman-logo.png 200 200 Yeoman %}](/blog/2012/06/22/integrate-travis-ci-into-grunt/) In this post I'd like to show you guys how to deploy your Rails application to Heroku with a Sidekiq worker that only got's initiated when there are tasks in the queue to process.
+[{% img right /images/posts/more-workers.jpg 200 200 Yeoman %}](/blog/2012/06/22/integrate-travis-ci-into-grunt/) In this post I'd like to show you guys how to deploy your Rails application to Heroku with a Sidekiq worker that only got's initiated when there are tasks in the queue to process.

 Our goal is to start a worker when a task is added to the queue and to destroy the worker after it's done processing the queue tasks.
 This will result in a much lower bill at the end of the month because the worker doesn't have to be up the whole month.